 Electrolytes are commonly fed to horses, particularly in the summer months, but in order to get the best out them, choose the right one and know how to feed them, it’s important to understand how they work.

 Electrolytes are minerals dissolved in the blood and tissues of the body, which carry a positive or negative charge and can bind with another ion to make a “salt”.
 They help to preserve the correct balance of fluids in the body’s cells and are involved in muscle function and the processing of wastes.
 Deficiencies cause dehydration, impaired performance and may exacerbate clinical problems such as azoturia.

 The main electrolytes are:

-Electrolytes are lost daily through sweating, in urine and faeces.
+Horses lose electrolytes daily through sweating, in urine and faeces.
 These losses can normally be replaced in the diet.
-The horse relies on sweating to control body temperature during exercise and it is generally accepted that 90% of a horse’s weight loss after exercise is due to sweating.
+Horses rely on sweating to control body temperature during exercise and it is generally accepted that 90% of a horse’s weight loss after exercise is due to sweating.
 It is important that this weight loss is monitored and the fluid and electrolyte losses replaced, otherwise poor performance will result.